 The Scorecard star rating program is the first of its kind in Australia.
 Assessments and information are tailored specifically for your home and are delivered by government-approved assessors.

 The assessor rates the energy efficiency of your home's construction, fixed appliances, and other key features such as solar PV energy production.

-The Scorecard also rates how comfortable your home is in hot weather.
+The Scorecard also provides an easy-to-understand snapshot of how your home copes with hot and cold weather.

 A Scorecard assessment will give your home a star rating that you can use to compare it to others.

 The Scorecard provides an energy star-rating for your home on a scale from 1 to 10.
 A high star rating means your home will use less energy, and cost less to run, than one with a lower star rating.